 At this point, there was some give and take about the current dangers in the news.
 Said one CIO, “With wannacry petya, do we think we’ve learned those lessons?”
 To which INTEROL responded, “Who is we?
 Some people don’t care.
 But we should be concerned with critical infrastructures.
 In any case, our goal is to make it more expensive to succeed in an attack.”

 One other attendee suggested that “We need to look at many layers of defense—there’s no silver bullet.
-What other mitigating controls do you have?
+What other risk management controls do you have?
 In the end, human beings are always the weakest link—it’s not the systems.”

 “Continuing education and raising awareness is important, but the whole chain of people-process-technology needs to be robust to contain damages post-breach.
 Incident response post-breach cannot be neglected.”